ChristianLangridge/Sequence-peptide-converter/README.md

-# Personal projects
+# Personal project
-Learning how to code in Python, a long road ahead to becoming a bioinformatician
+A short, educational bioinformatics project while I learn how to code in python.

 **File descriptions**: